-Yet the 2015 UK Parkinson’s Audit told us that only 63 per cent of people with Parkinson’s were signposted to us at the point of diagnosis.
+Yet the 2015 UK Parkinson’s Audit (this link will take you away from our website) told us that only 63 per cent of people with Parkinson’s were signposted to us at the point of diagnosis.
 And only 65 per cent felt they received enough information at that time.
 This audit has given us our biggest ever picture of the state of Parkinson’s services, showcasing good practice but highlighting many areas for improvement.
 The right information at the right time is a crucial element within that.

 For the very first time, the audit included a Patient Reported Experience Measure (PREM), and alongside that the charity ran its inaugural ‘Your Life, Your Services’ survey, giving people with Parkinson’s a stronger voice in rating the services they receive.
-The survey is live again now and is open to everyone living with Parkinson’s.
+The survey is live again now (this link will take you away from our website) and is open to everyone living with Parkinson’s.

 The picture I paint about information is not unique to Parkinson’s, I know.
 However, for me, as the Director for Parkinson’s UK in Scotland, seeing these statistics in black and white renews my vigour that every single one of the 10,000 plus people living with Parkinson’s in Scotland should be equipped with the knowledge about Parkinson’s and the back up that they need to enable them to take control of their life with Parkinson’s.